Dave Wyndorf: Career

 On February 27, 2006, Wyndorf overdosed on prescription drugs.
 An upcoming European tour for Monster Magnet was subsequently canceled.
 His management released the following statement:"The battle with one's inner demons is the most personal fight any of us can undertake.
 The fight is at times a lonely, confusing journey.
 On the evening of February 27, Dave Wyndorf suffered a setback in his own fight and was hospitalized due to a drug overdose.
 His full recovery is expected.
 We ask that all those he has encountered over the years or simply affected by his music to take a moment to think good thoughts of and for him and his family.
 With the grace of God and those who love him we are all confident that Dave will rebound from this setback and continue to play and make great rock and roll."

 More than a year later, in September 2007, Wyndorf spoke to UK-based music journalist Dave Ling about his overdose.
 He stated that he was prescribed anxiolytics due to suffering from insomnia while touring, which he began to use regularly.
 Wyndorf further explained that the drugs strengthened his mental problems once their effect wore off and while feeling very weak one day, he consumed a full bottle of sleeping pills, causing the overdose.
 Following his overdose, Wyndorf began working on Monster Magnet's next album, 4-Way Diablo, released in November 2007.

 After extensive touring in 2008 and 2009, Monster Magnet returned to the studio to record new material.
 The album Mastermind was released in October 2010, peaking at number 165 on the Billboard 200.
 During Monster Magnet's tours in 2011 and 2012, the band performed the albums Dopes to Infinity and Spine of God in their entirety.
 The band's ninth studio album, Last Patrol, was released in October 2013.
 Wyndorf later described the band's recent albums as "long-form psych records that were decidedly melancholy" and made a return to a more rock-oriented sound for their 2018 album Mindfucker.
 In May 2021, Monster Magnet released the album A Better Dystopia, consisting of cover songs by psychedelic rock and garage rock bands of the 1960s and 1970s.

 Personal life

 Having spent most of his career writing about drugs, Wyndorf now upholds that drugs are not an inspiration for music nor a gateway into creativity.
 In a 1995 interview, Wyndorf stated that legalizing mushrooms in America might be a bad idea, stating "Americans have been so suppressed for so long that given that kind of freedom they would tend to abuse it."

+He is not married nor has any children.